rene-bakker-it/lwetl/docs/components/connection.rst

             parameters specified in the sql query.
 May also be None (no parameters), or a list of lists

         :arg Cursor,None cursor:
-            the cursor to use for exection.
-Create a new one if None (default), or if the cursor is not an open cursor associated to the current connection
+            the cursor to use for execution.
+Auto-generate, if not specified.
+For details see the next function arguments.

+        :arg bool use_current_cursor:
+            if the cursor is not specified, it will try to use the last-used cursor of the same life-cycle type.
+            See the next argument for details.
+Defaults to True.

+        :arg bool keep_cursor:
+            life-span of the cursor: keep it on a commit or rollback.
+Defaults to False.
+It is intended to permit long-lived cursors, when a large number of rows are read from the database, which triggers write- operations on a different cursor, possibly with multiple commits.

         :returns:
             a  :class:`jaydebeapi.connect.Cursor` for further processing.